 Operations Between Selections

 While the DonorQuest selection process allows you to create a selection result based on practically any conceivable condition, there may be times when it is easier to break your work down into smaller steps, especially if the final result you need is easier to conceptualize in term of existing selection results you already have.
 DonorQuest has four very powerful operations you can perform between selection results.
 These four operations are drawn from set theory in mathematics, but the ideas behind them are very simple.
-DonorQuest allows you to combine the records of multiple results, find the records multiple results have in common, take the records in one result out of another, or find all the records left out of a result.
+DonorQuest allows you to combine the records of multiple results (eliminating any duplicates), find the records multiple results have in common, take the records in one or more results out of another (subtraction), or find all the records that were left out of a result.
 From the language of Set Theory, the operations are known as the Union Set, the Intersection Set, Difference Set, and the Inverse Set.
 But here they are in plain English:

 Combining Selection Results (Union Set)